Do You Need a Licence to be a Hairdresser?

 3. Training – Your staff should be adequately trained, work hygienically and use equipment efficiently.

-4. Insurance – As with most businesses, it is necessary to have a suitable hairdressing insurance policy in place.
+4. Insurance – As with most businesses, it is necessary to have a suitable hairdressing insurance or barber insurance policy in place.

 Having Public Liability cover will protect you if a third party should make a claim for compensation and legal costs for injury or damage while on your business premises or while you are working on their premises.
 So, for example if a client has an accident as a result of a spillage of hair products, they can claim against you.